 When you’re out with friends and family, don’t direct the play.
 Don’t direct the poses.
 Just be there, having fun, and if there’s a good opportunity, make a picture.
 Resist the urge to tell kids what to do.
 If you miss the shot, tough luck, wait for the next one.

-Be creative and be present
+Be creative and be present this summer

 With so many activities in the summer, there will be lots of opportunities to make creative pictures.
 But it’s more important to be present.
 I use my Spider Holster so my camera is always on-hand and that lets me capture a moment in the moment and not have to stop the play to go get my camera.
 If you’ve got your camera handy you’ll be able to grab those creative moments and still be involved with the fun.